Spring Lake Access

 Anyone who has been given authorization to access Spring Lake must adhere to all rules and laws governing Spring Lake (Spring Lake Management Plan, Clean Boat Protocol and Gear Wash Protocol) and University policies and procedures standards.
 Upon completion of research, any data, reports or publications must be submitted to the SLERC.
 Failure to do so will result in future access being denied.

-Our Aquatic Maintenance staff will schedule time(s), determine support services required and obtain billing information from requestor.
+Our Aquatic Maintenance staff will schedule time(s), determine support services required and obtain billing information from the requestor.
 Aquatic & Scuba Rates

-SLERC will provide a sufficient and reasonable explanation why a request was denied.
+SLERC will provide a sufficient and reasonable explanation of why a request was denied.
 In addition, SLERC will provide suggestions to the research methodology so that a research request can be approved.